Three found shot to death at homeless encampment in Metairie

 The Jefferson Parish sheriff Joe Lopinto told WWL-TV the tents behind the Jefferson Parish neighborhood had been there for a while, but the killings appeared recent.
 The scene is just southwest of where Earhart Expressway crosses Causeway Boulevard.

-Lopinto did not give the identities of the victims, but said not all of them were men.
+Lopinto did not give the identities of the victims, but his agency the dead included two women and one man.

 Trending News